-ANJALI PUROHIT is a writer and an artist who paints pictures often with words on paper and at other times with oils on canvas.
+ANJALI PUROHIT is a writer, painter, translator and curator who paints pictures often with words on paper and at other times with oils on canvas.
 She writes poetry and fiction.
 Her work, quiet and ruminative, is about life, human character, circumstance and relationships that often pass beyond the well defined into intangible realms.
 Much of her work (both in her writing and her art) is obsessed with a longstanding but fatal love affair she has had with her city that often breaks her heart. (view some of her artworks here)

 She explores an aesthetic that interprets personal experience in its social context and presents a perspective that suggest such a construction.
 Her writing has featured in several anthologies and literary journals including Still we Sing: Voices on Violence Against Women, Open your Eyes – an anthology on Climate Change, Poetry at Sangam, IQ (Indian Quarterly), International Gallerie, Coldnoon, Anthology of Contemporary Indian Poetry II, Four Quarters Magazine, Indian Cultural Forum: Guftugu, The Bombay Review, Antiserious, Queen Mob’s Teahouse, Desilit, Chowk, Teksto, Indian Writing from Around the World, Urban Voice India and Suvarnarekha.

 Her story, ‘Bitter Harvest’, was a winner in the Highly Commended Stories category in the Commonwealth Short Story Competition 2008-09.

-She also curates cultural interventions that bring together different arts on a single platform to speak in conversation on a common theme with the belief that when this happens the resulting creation is somewhat greater than the sum of its parts.
+Anjali also curates cultural interventions that bring together different arts on a single platform to speak in conversation on a theme with the belief that when this happens the resulting creation is somewhat greater than the sum of its parts.